 Beautiful Japanese Maple 'Chinese Red'

-This tree stands about 40cm high including the pot and is about 30cm wide.
-The pot measures 10x5cm.
+This tree stands about 37cm high including the pot.
+The pot measures 14cm wide.

 Species Guide Courtesy Of Harry Harrington

 Position Out of direct sunlight and strong winds throughout the year to